Free Kitchen Hacks eBook

 Melt Your Butter

-Add your stick of butter to a microwave-safe bowl (I just use my glass measuring cup) and microwave on high in 30-second intervals.
-Stir in between, and just keep heating until the butter completely liquefies.
+Microwave on high in 30-second intervals.
+Stir in between and just keep heating until the butter completely liquefies.
 Simple as that!

 Whisk It Up

 While your butter is melting, you can get started on your egg wash.
-Dice your scallions and add them to a medium-sixed mixing bowl with all 6 eggs, and the milk, salt, pepper, and paprika.
+The best way to evenly distribute your seasoning throughout the egg wash is to mix the salt, pepper, and paprika into your milk first, before adding the eggs.

 Cube The Bread